 Once you have a social media account, do not allow it to remain dormant.
 Keep it updated on a regular basis – at least once a week, and if you enact some smart automation or enlist the help of a virtual assistant, it will appear that you’re more active.

-Regardless, if anyone has said anything bad about you, it’s important to build up your online reputation in order to protect it – even if it doesn’t need improving.
+Regardless, if anyone has said anything bad about you, it’s important to continually be improving your online reputation in order to protect it.
 By building out every aspect of your online presence, you’ll soon have an excellent online reputation that cannot be torn down or paralleled.